acg-team/ProPIP/ProPIP.wiki/Features/Alphabet.md

                                                             an argument: **bangAsgap={bool}**
                                                             Tell is exclamation mark should be considered as a gap character.
-The default is to consider it as an unknown character such as 'N' or '?'. genetic_code={translation table}                        Where â€™translation tableâ€™ specifies the code to use, either as a text description, or as the NCBI number.
+The default is to consider it as an unknown character such as 'N' or '?'. genetic_code={translation table}                        Where the translation table specifies the code to use, either as a text description, or as the NCBI number.
 The following table give the currently implemented codes with their corresponding names:
                                                             Standard                    1